msmych/aperitif/NeoVim/blog/nvim-01-basics.md

 ```lua
 require('matvey.netrw')
 ```
 This means we import config file `lua/matvey/netrw.lua`.
 But there’s one more thing to do: current file itself is not yet imported.
 To import it, you need to add import to the main config up in `~/.config/nvim/init.lua`.
-Jump back to Netrw (`<Control-w><Control-w>`), go up two levels (hit `-` to go up), enter `~/.config/nvim/init.lua` where you put your first configs.
+Jump back to Netrw (`<Control-w><Control-w>`), go up two levels (press `-` to go up), enter `~/.config/nvim/init.lua` where you put your first configs.
 Add the following line:
 ```lua
 require('matvey')
 ```
 So now, when you enter Neovim the next time, it will apply configs in `~/.config/nvim/init.lua`, then it will go to `lua/matvey` directory (because of `require('matvey')` import), find `init.lua`, find that there’s another import (`require('matvey.netrw')`), open that file and apply configs there.

 Re-open Neovim to try.
-After re-opening, hit `<Space>1` to open Netrw.
+After re-opening, press `<Space>1` to open Netrw.
 Note that now it occupies less space and the banner is gone.

 ## Configure options